ULSTEIN SX210 Offshore Wind Turbine Operations

 Better comfort and safety on board

-The comfort and safety of the crew is another area where TWIN X-STERN? excels.
-Vessels with Ulstein's innovative hulls have reduced motion in the water, avoiding the slamming from waves experienced by vessels with traditional hulls.
-This also extends the lifetime of onboard equipment as it is not exposed to strong vibrations and impact.
+Another area where TWIN X-STERN excels is crew comfort and safety.
+Vessels with Ulstein's innovative hulls reduce motion in the water, avoiding the slamming from waves experienced by vessels with traditional hulls.
+This also extends the lifetime of onboard equipment, as it is not exposed to strong vibrations and impact.

 "It's a completely different experience to be on board.
 It's built to operate in very strong currents and is less limited by weather conditions.
 TWIN X-STERN is in the same family as our other two revolutionary hulls, X-BOW and X-STERN, and provides similar benefits, just in a different set-up optimised for the offshore wind segment," says Kolbjørn Moldskred, Sales Manager at Ulstein Design & Solutions.